muhammed-nafihe/Face-Mask-Recognition-System-/readme.txt

 install required libraries
 pip install -r requirements.txt

-model is already generates , if needed you can make a new one by sparing 2-3 hr python train_mask_detector.py
+model is already generates , if needed you can make a new one by sparing 2-3 hours python train_mask_detector.py

 check if the cam of your device is working and run the camera service